tjd33/team14/docs/development/git_process.md

 # IT IS VERY IMPORANT THAT YOUR FEATURE BRANCH IS UP TO DATE
 #   PLEASE DO NOT PROCESS UNLESS THAT IS TRUE

-# Next switch back to your feature branch
+# Switch to development, the branch we are going to update
-git checkout new_branch
+git checkout development

-# Now rebase your commits onto development
+# Now merge your commits onto development
+#   Note that there should be no merge conflicts here
+#   Because we already have made sure our branches are in agreement.
+#   That's why it's nice to use merge right now.
+git merge new_branch

+# Now push that up
-git rebase development
+git push origin development
 ```

 And that's all.